amichai-bd/riscv-multi-core-lotr/README.md

 - *RING Controller*
 Ring EP (EndPoint) to Mangae the core & ring RD/WR traffic.

-- *Integration Model*
+- *LOTR: Integration Model, Lord-Of-The-Ring*
 Instantiating the Cores and Ring into a single IP design.

 - *Software stack for multi-thread processing*
 Proof of concept for multi-thread applications for the multi-core design